Real operator spaces and operator algebras: Operator spaces

 \section{Operator spaces}

 The remaining sections of our paper, as stated in the introduction, verify in a very economical, linear, and somewhat systematic format the real case of the remaining theory in several chapters of \cite{BLM}, and establish how the basic constructions there interact with the complexification.
 We begin with Chapter 1 of that text.
 A few of the facts below appear in the papers of Ruan and Sharma (see e.g.\ the list at the end of Section 2 of \cite{Sharma}).
 Ruan showed in \cite{RComp} that $(X_c)^* \cong (X^*)_c$ completely isometrically.
 For linear functionals we have $\| \varphi \| = \| \varphi \|_{cb}$, as follows from \cite[Lemma 5.2]{ROnr}.
-It is pointed out however in \cite[Proposition 2.8]{Sharma} that $(X_r)^* \neq (X^*)_r$ completely isometrically for a complex operator space.
+It is pointed out however in \cite[Proposition 2.8]{Sharma} that $(X_r)^* \neq (X^*)_r$ completely isometrically for a complex operator space (the mistakes in the proof of that Proposition are easily fixed).
 Here $X_r$ is the space regarded as a real operator space.

 We note that a real $C^*$-algebra $A$ has a unique operator space structure such that $M_n(A)$ is a real $C^*$-algebra for all $n \in \Ndb$.
 This is because a real $*$-algebra has at most one $C^*$-algebra norm, as follows immediately by complexification, or from e.g.\ \cite[Lemma 2.2]{Sharma}.
 Proposition 1.2.4 in \cite{BLM} then follows from \cite[Theorem 2.6]{BT}.
 The assertion there that $\pi$ is a complete quotient map with closed range can easily be seen by considering $\pi_c$.
 It is interesting however that the Russo-Dye theorem holds for real von Neumann algebras \cite{MMPS}; the Kadison-Schwartz inequality is discussed there too.
 On quotient operator spaces we have $X_c/Y_c \cong (X/Y)_c$ by Proposition \ref{cbcmpx} (the proof of this in \cite{Sharma} may be corrected as in \cite[Proposition 5.5]{BK}).
 It is easy to see that the operator space complexification commutes with $c_0$ and $\ell^\infty$ sums of operator spaces (see e.g.\ the proof of \cite[Lemma 5.14]{Sharma}).
 The rest of Section 1.2 in \cite{BLM} is in the small real operator space literature, or follows as in the complex case or (as in the case of e.g.\ 1.2.31) by complexification.
 The exception is 1.2.30, for obvious reasons; we will not discuss interpolation in the present paper.